eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-After receiving the complete list of added workloads from the Ankaios Sever at the initial connection establishment, the RuntimeManager shall handle existing workloads.
+After receiving the complete list of added workloads from the Ankaios server at the initial connection establishment, the RuntimeManager shall handle existing workloads.

 Comment:
 In case the Agent was already running, the RuntimeManager can take care of Workloads that were started in an earlier execution.
 Some of these workloads can be reused, some have to be updated and some stopped.